poopyhed444/HostsMod/README.md

 In the Minecraft cheating community, it's not uncommon for clients or client cracks/leaks to be malware.
 The most famous example of this would be the Autumn client "crack", released by Kant.
 This application attempts to blacklist known hosts of Kant's malware, in order to prevent someone from accidentally getting themselves ratted.

-Newb also decided to include common IP logger links.
+Newb also decided to include common IP and token logger links.

 I forked this with the intention of providing a script that will work on Linux and macOS.
 If you run Windows, go to the original repository at https://github.com/GardeningTool/HostsMod